KIYI671/AhabAssistantLimbusCompany/doc/en/README_EN.md

 Get administrator privileges is to ensure smooth operation

-The version offline, only to github self-service update
+This project is purely offline, only to github self-service update

 Software icon material from the source of network graphics, does not belong to the AGPL v3 agreement open source content, if any infringement, please contact the author to delete in a timely manner